NoellePatterson/ffc-readme/dry-season-low-flows/timing.md

 #### Definition

-The timing of the dry season baseflow captures the date in which the high flows of the winter season have receded and the low-flow period of summer has begun (end of the spring recession).
+The timing of the dry season baseflow captures the date in which the high flows of the winter season have receded sufficiently into the low flow dry season period.
 This metric is measured in Julian days, where January 1st = 1 and December 31st = 365.

 #### Steps

 1. Assemble data into a water year matrix, and append each column of water year data with the first 30 days of the following water year.
-This is done because in the snowmelt classes especially, the dry season may occur later than October 31st, which is the end of the California water year.
+This is done for cases in which the dry season occurs later than September 31st, which is the end of the California water year.
+This is most common in snowmelt-sourced flow regimes.
    ```py
    """Append each column with 30 more days from next column, except the last column"""
         if column_number != len(matrix[0])-1: